MurrellGroup/AssigningSecondaryStructure.jl/README.md

  [1, 1, 1, 1, 3, 3, 3, 3, 3, 3  …  2, 2, 2, 2, 2, 2, 2, 1, 1, 1]
 ```

-Without Backboner, `assign_secondary_structure` takes a vector of atom coordinate arrays of size (3, 3, L), in cases the atom coordinates are already loaded.
+Without Backboner, `assign_secondary_structure` takes a vector of atom coordinate arrays of size (3, 3, L), in cases where the atom coordinates are already loaded.
 The first axis is for the x, y, and z coordinates, the second axis is for the atom types (N, CA, C), and the third axis is for the residues.

 ## Acknowledgements

 This package was originally ported from the [PyDSSP](https://github.com/ShintaroMinami/PyDSSP) package, created by Shintaro Minami.
 The code has since been rewritten to look more like the 1983 paper (Kabsch W and Sander C), and to be more Julian, understandable, and efficient, at the cost of it no longer being differentiable like the PyDSSP version.
+The time complexity is still quadratic, so it may be slow for larger proteins.
+We plan on making a more efficient version with k-d trees.